Bayesian Neural Networks for Macroeconomic Analysis: Bayesian neural networks for macroeconomic data

-We focus on four commonly used activation functions: leakyrelu (1), sigmoid (2), rectified linear unit (relu, 3) and hyperbolic tangent (tanh, 4).
-Each of these activation functions has different implications on the flexibility of the neural network to capture nonlinearities in the data.
+Instead of using a single activation function for the whole network, we construct a mixture specification that averages over four commonly used activation functions: leakyReLU (1), sigmoid (2), ReLU (3) and hyperbolic tangent (tanh, 4).
+We let $h^{(m)}$ with $m \in \{\text{leakyReLU}, \text{sigmoid}, \text{ReLU}, \text{tanh}\}$ denote an activation function out of this set of different functions.
+Each specific choice $h^{(m)}$ has different implications on the flexibility of the neural network to capture nonlinearities in the data.
 Table \ref{tab:act_funcs} provides a summary of the functions used.

-We construct a prior that remains agnostic about which activation function describes the data best a priori.
-To decide on a (neuron-)specific activation function, we introduce a latent discrete random variable $\delta_q~(q=1,\dots,Q)$ that takes integer values between one and four.
-The probability that $\delta_q = m$ is set equal to:

-and thus assumes that each activation function is equally likely a priori.
-We store the indicators in a $Q$-dimensional vector $\bm \delta =(\delta_1, \dots, \delta_Q)'$.
-In principle, if the researcher has prior knowledge that a given activation function should be nonlinear (either through observing features of the data or theoretical knowledge), this prior can be modified and the sampling step sketched below is the same.
-The main implication of this prior is that one can think of the activation function $h_q$ under the prior as a convex combination over different activation functions:

-where $h^{(m)}_{q}$ denotes one of the four activation functions.
-Hence, our approach does not decide on one specific activation function but combines all of them using the prior weights.
-If we confront this prior with the likelihood we end up with posterior weights which provide information on the nature of nonlinearities associated with the $q^{th}$ neuron.
-Since we allow for different activation functions across neurons, we substantially increase the flexibility of the model.